 It could be L.A.’s first mass timber high-rise.
 Mass timber means that the primary load-bearing structure is made of wood, which is weaker than concrete or steel, but is also cheaper.
 The Alvidrez is designed with “modular building blocks,” according to the Housing Trust.

-Maltzan and structural engineer John A. Martin & Associates received $200,000 in Measure HHH money from the city as part of competition to highlight mass-timber construction, according to Urbanize.
+Maltzan and structural engineer John A. Martin & Associates received $200,000 from the state as part of competition to highlight mass-timber construction, according to Urbanize.